Recent heat spikes are making life harder for those incarcerated and working in the state's prisons, as the four inmate testimonials below show.

 Registering "other" position on the bill: NAIOP Wisconsin (Commercial Real Estate Development Association), Wisconsin Realtors Association.

-He declined to call a special session of the Legislature because he was afraid Republican legislators, who hold majorities in both the Assembly and Senate, would immediately adjourn.
+He did not call a session when he introduced the bills because he was afraid Republican legislators, who hold majorities in both the Assembly and Senate, would immediately adjourn.
 The Legislature is scheduled to convene again in January.

-Below are the Legislative Reference Bureau's summaries of the bills.
+Below are the Legislative Reference Bureau's summaries of the Evers bills.

 Bill 1: This bill requires each law enforcement agency to ensure that its publicly available policy on the use of force incorporates the following principles:

 Bill 2: This bill requires each law enforcement officer to annually complete at least eight hours of training on use-of-force options and techniques a law enforcement officer may use to de-escalate a potentially unstable situation.

 Bill 3: This bill creates a $1,000,000 grant program, administered by the Department of Justice, to fund community organizations that are utilizing evidence-based outreach and violence interruption strategies to mediate conflicts, prevent retaliation and other potentially violent situations, and connect individuals to community supports.